game-fuse/gamefusedocs/docs/C# Unity 3D/using credits.md

 Credits are automatically detracted upon store item purchases.

-What you find in the example below is a script that demonstrates the full lifecycle of credits of a signed-in user.  the `Start` function executes these operations in order:
+What you find in the example below is a script that demonstrates the full lifecycle of credits of a signed-in user.
+The `Start` function executes these operations in order:

 1. prints the credits your signed in user has